cesaragostino/doft-study04-periodic-resonance-map/README.md

 ## Notes and assumptions
 - Study 04 **does not** recompute carrier assignments; it trusts the curated CSV columns `carrier_element` and `carrier_block`.
+- `include_study04` is recalculated deterministically: allowed categories (SC_Binary, SC_HighPressure, SC_IronBased, SC_Oxide, SC_TypeI, SC_TypeII, SC_HeavyFermion), valid carrier element/block, and non-null/non-zero fingerprints; exclusions log to console with reasons.
 - Absolute values of fingerprints are used (`|e_n|`), per spec.
 - Classification uses logistic regression with cross-validation (LOO when samples are small) and reports accuracy/balanced accuracy/ROC-AUC vs a majority baseline.
 - Null model 1 permutes block labels; null model 2 rotates prime space with random orthogonal matrices.
+- Set `PYTHONPATH=src` (or install as a package) if you add new scripts so they can import `study04`.

 ## Data expectations
 Input CSV schema (minimum):